 The Cholesterol Myth

 The notion that cholesterol is bad for the heart has been seriously challenged in recent years.
-To drive this point home, let me reprint a quote taken from Dr. David Perlmutter’s famous book, The Grain Brain (4).
-These are the words of Dr. George Mann, researcher with the Framingham Heart Study (one of the more prestigious heart studies in the world):
+To drive this point home, let me reprint a quote taken from Dr. David Perlmutter’s famous book, The Grain Brain.
+(4) These are the words of Dr. George Mann, a researcher for the Framingham Heart Study (one of the more prestigious heart studies ever published):